shyampurk/dogtracker/README.md

 [here](https://console.ng.bluemix.net/docs/services/ObjectStorage/os_authenticate.html) is the docs link to explore the object storage api

-# Working with object storage api
+# Working with Object Storage API

 Once the object storage api is created we have to follow few steps to upload and access the images in the object storage.